top of page

 Basse-Terre known as Karukera

-Historically, Basse-Terre was first named "Karukera" ("island of beautiful waters", in the Caribbean language 4 ) by the Native Americans who inhabit it and Grande-Terre, “Cibuqueira” (“island of gum trees”, in the Caribbean language) 5 .
-The Rivière Salée , arm of the sea which separates them cutting Guadeloupe in two, was called "Aboukétoutou" which meant "strait".
-Christopher Colombus approached there on November 4, 1493 and gave it the name of Guadeloupe in homage to the Virgin protector of navigators Our Lady of Guadalupe .
-In Spain , to Guadalupe , the Royal Monastery of Santa María de Guadalupe is dedicated to the Virgin of the Navigators.
-The name of Guadalupe would come from the name of the river which flows in this city, in Arabic wadi-al-lub, which means the "river of black pebbles 6 or, according to a deformation indicated by Ana Castillo , “river of love” 7 .
+Historically, Basse-Terre was first named "Karukera" ("island of beautiful waters," in the Carib language) by the Amerindians who inhabited it, and Grande-Terre, "Cibuqueira" ("island of gum trees," in the Carib language).
+The Rivière Salée , the arm of the sea that separates them, cutting Guadeloupe in two, was called "Aboukétoutou," meaning "strait."
+Christopher Columbus landed there on November 4, 1493, and named it Guadeloupe in homage to Our Lady of Guadalupe, the patron saint of navigators.
+In Spain , in Guadalupe , the Royal Monastery of Santa María de Guadalupe is dedicated to the Virgin of Navigators.
+The name Guadalupe is said to come from the name of the river that flows through this city, in Arabic wadi-al-lub, which means the "river of black pebbles" or, according to a distortion noted by Ana Castillo , "river of love".

-We owe travel agencies the paraphrase “Butterfly Island” inspired by the shape of the two main islands.
+We owe to travel agencies the circumlocution "the butterfly island" inspired by the shape of the two main islands.

 The island of Lowland has on its territory the volcano of the Soufrière , also nicknamed the Old Lady, and the culmination of Lesser Antilles .
 It is full of waterfalls, rivers, beaches of golden or black sand, and a tropical rain forest covers its mountain range.
 The island of Big land consists (in the west) of a plain bordered by mangroves since the Gosier up to Port-Louis , from the region of Large Funds (in the center) and an arid plateau, jagged with rocky and wild coasts (from north to east). the littoral south of Grande-Terre, dotted with white sand beaches sheltered from coral reefs , concentrates the major seaside resorts of Gosier , from Saint Anne and of Saint-François .
 The island of Marie-Galante is characterized in the north by a limestone cliff then, in the east and in the south, by a plateau which becomes “dreary” to tilt down steep slopes towards a coastal plain.
 To the west of the island, facing Basse-Terre, the beaches and mangroves stretch along the Caribbean Sea and a humid natural coastal environment extends into the bay of Folle-Anse.